-Using the “Music Selection” section of your Wedding Reception Planner and your must-play list, called “Special Music Requests,” we’ll create a custom playlist unique to your reception.
+Using your answers from our questionnaires, we’ll create a custom playlist unique to your reception.
 We recommend including five to ten songs on your must-play list.
 We can certainly accommodate more, but you don’t need to spend time building a playlist — that’s why you’ve hired us!
 Just include your favorites and we’ll fill in the rest.
 We can be as little or as much involved in your playlist creation as you’d like.
 Either way, we’ll make sure your favorite music genres are represented in our playlist.

 Yes, in fact we encourage it!
 There are always a few wedding guests who think it would be a great idea to play the Chicken Dance or some other cheesy or inappropriate song.
 You may not want to hear those songs on your wedding day.
 If not, simply add those to the do-not-play list and they won’t slip past your DJ.
 We’ll even help you think of some good ones to add to the list!

 We are very request-friendly, but we make sure that the songs requested fit your wedding and aren’t on your do-not-play list before we let them play.
 We also offer guests the option to make requests using their mobile phones with our Hey DJ!
 Mobile Request System.
 They can text, tweet or use a mobile web app to send the song request to the DJ.
 We offer this service for no extra charge.